clangordon/physics-bioweapon/README.md

   * I am always torn between Linux and macOS as my favourite operating system du jour.
   * Windows Subsystem for Linux (WSL) has not been tested but why not.

+The Clan Gordon Physics Bioweapon “dev kit” will be as modular as possible.
+The “dev kit” is just a developer version of the Physics Bioweapon.
+Rapid improvements and features can be developed for this weapon.
+Quantum Sand is the app for geospatial defence.

 UNDER DEVELOPMENT:
 ```
 cd ~/